 Overview of All 2024 Summer Camps and Courses

 The primary location for all camps and courses is The Pumphouse, our paddling site in the heart of downtown Ottawa, at Lebreton Flats, fully equipped with a newly constructed clubhouse.
 It is a site that relies on pumped water, and so we use a second alternate site when there are scheduling conflicts with the pumping station maintenance shut-offs.
 These are scheduled in advance, and we maintain contact with the City of Ottawa to plan our programs around this.
 The alternate site is the Bate Island beach & rapids, accessed from Champlain Bridge (via Island Park Dr).
 We may hold up to 1-2 days of our level 1 camps, and 1-4 days of our Level 1 & 2 courses at this alternate site.
 Advance notice will be given if this is necessary, and all parents would be required to drop off and pick up the participants from the alternate site on the designated days.

 The full-day Level 2 camps may include a River Run on the Ottawa River up near Beachburg on the Friday.
 Assistance with transportation is needed and organized by parents and volunteers.

 - The minimum age for participation in the majority of our camp program is 10.

 At 10 years old, children usually have the mental and physical development to truly enjoy learning to kayak in a group setting.
 Having said this, there is a small amount of flexibility on age ranges; please contact us if you have a question about age eligibility.

-For 2023, we will be trialing a summer camp week geared toward children aged 8 – 10 the first week of July.
+For 2024, we will continue offering a summer camp week geared toward children aged 8 – 10 the first week of July.

 - Participants must have basic swimming skills.